Illegally Grazed Horses

 Why is it a problem?

-At first glance the problems associated with illegal grazing may not be obvious.
-Many horses are in kept outside all year and the majority cope well even in winter weather as long as they have access to the basic requirements of food, water and shelter (this can be natural or man-made).
+It can be difficult to initially see the problems associated with illegal grazing.
+A lot of horses are kept outside all year and manage to cope in winter weather.
+Horses need access to food, water and shelter (which can be natural or man-made).

 Illegally grazed horses may not receive the attention they need when they are injured or ill.
-Such horses can lack the basic need of a good worming programme, which if left untreated, is on many occasions fatal.
+These horses can lack the basic need of a good worming programme.
+If left untreated this can kill horses.

 Damage to land and conservation areas

-Illegally grazed horses can damage the land or in conservation areas disrupt sensitive ecological habitats.
+Illegally grazed horses can damage the land they are on.
+In conservation areas they can disturb sensitive ecological habitats.

 Where can I find out about horse welfare?

 The Department of Environment, Food and Rural Affairs (DEFRA) have produced a code of practice for the welfare of horses, ponies, donkeys and their hybrids.
-This explains the duty of care for those who are responsible for horses and give guidance on how to provide for a horse’s need as laid down by the Animal Welfare Act.
+This explains the duty of care for those who are responsible for horses.
+It gives guidance on how to provide for a horse's needs as laid down by the Animal Welfare Act.